stelace/stelace/README.md

 uploadDir: "/path/to/project-external/upload"
 snapshotsDir: "/path/to/project-external/snapshots"

-- Change debugMail and debugSms email addresses
+- Set `debugMail` and `debugSms` email addresses if you want to test emails (emails will be sent to debug email addresses instead of real ones)

-- Uncomment `migrate: "safe"` option after populating database with first `sails lift` command, to speed up sails start
+- Uncomment `migrate: "safe"` and comment `migrate: "alter"` option after populating database with first `sails lift` command, to speed up sails start
 >Start once with "alter" when some model changes